Skip to content

 Withdrawal for Two Consecutive Quarters

 Summer quarter at the University of Washington is scheduled for nine weeks each summer.
-Students may register for A-term, B-term, a Special Dates course, Full- term, or a combination of the four.
+Students may register for Full-term, A-term, B-term, or Special Dates courses, or a combination of the four.

 Summer Withdrawals